michaeldiguiseppi/java_curriculum_personal/Unit-5-junit/README.md

 ![Zombie Apocalypse](http://vignette2.wikia.nocookie.net/zombie/images/4/41/Zombiegroup02.jpg/revision/latest?cb=20100111201702)

-My worst nightmare has come true-- Zombies are taking over the world!
+My worst nightmare has come true - Zombies are taking over the world!
 Turns out, Galvanize students are the only ones who can help.
 Good thing we've got a bunch of those.

 **Your task:** Write a program that fulfills several tests developed by the CDC so we can keep track of the Zombies, identify their victims, and learn Java doing it!
 It's the only way we can end the carnage and reestablish peace.
 Get going!